(she)

 Hello!

-I'm an incoming assistant professor at UBC Linguistics (September 2025) and a Kempner Fellow at Harvard starting September 2024.
-I am currently finishing up my PhD at Stanford in the Natural Language Processing group, advised by Dan Jurafsky.
+I am a Kempner Fellow at Harvard, and an incoming assistant professor at UBC Linguistics (September 2025).
+I did my PhD at Stanford in the Natural Language Processing group, advised by Dan Jurafsky.

 I am looking to recruit students this cycle (applying 2024, starting Sept 2025).
 If you are applying for a PhD in NLP or computational linguistics, apply to UBC and mention that you'd like to work with me!